laminas/getlaminas.org/data/blog/2020/2020-03-09-transferring-zf-to-laminas.md

 fixing issues during the day, and waiting for tests to run overnight.

-This approach allowed us to identify a ton of issues, and we ended up rebuilding repositories and our Satis instance multiple times during the process, until we were satisfied with the results.
+This approach allowed us to identify a ton of issues, and we ended up rebuilding repositories and our Composer repository multiple times during the process, until we were satisfied with the results.
 In the end, the remaining issues we had were cases of test expectations that needed to change due to renamed classes and/or configuration, and a few minor ones that we were unable to reproduce anywhere except on the Travis CI platform itself.

 ### Not everything was perfect